vovkos/jancy/doc/build-guide/rst/prerequisites-libs.rst

 	Any QT version 5.x should be fine.
 However, newer versions of QT may not be compatible with Visual Studio 2010.
 Here in Tibbo, we use QT 5.3.2 to build official `IO Ninja <http://tibbo.com/ninja>`_.

 	QT official download archive is available at: http://download.qt.io/archive/qt

+.. rubric:: Footnotes:

+.. [#f1] Otherwise, the linker may add a subset of LLVM symbols to the ``.dynsym`` table of the resulting ``ELF`` executable.
+This may cause crashes due to conflicts with the system-installed LLVM.
+It may happen, for example, with QT applications on systems with **mesa OpenGL** library (QT creates a window and uses mesa for rendering; mesa uses shared LLVM for shader compilation)